 A Dog’s Dinner – Commercial Pet Food

 Until the 1960s, humans in western Europe mostly ate a much plainer, unprocessed diet and shared it with their dogs in the form of table scraps supplemented by fish heads and offal.
 Anyone who grew up with dogs in those years will probably not forget the smell of boiling tripe!
 Along with the dubious delights of the TV dinners in the 1960s, commercial pet food started to become widely available, although some canned food had been available since the 1930s.
-Pet dogs were mostly fed tinned meat and a biscuit mixer and working dogs were fed fallen stock flesh and mixer.
+Pet dogs were mostly fed meat and a biscuit mixer and working dogs were (and still are) fed fallen stock flesh and mixer.

 There were comparatively few dog food specialists and “treats” were limited.
 In the USA, Hills pet foods, a company that began as a rendering plant processing horse carcasses at the turn of the 20thC, was by the 1960s selling their first veterinary diet, originally developed to support a guide dog with kidney disease.
 This has spawned a plethora of “life stage” diets and diets to support various clinical conditions as well as introducing the concept of changing the diet as the dog ages.